Kasra1377/face-verification-with-siamese-networks/README.md

 ### 📝Description
 ---
 In this project, we are going to implement an End-to-End Deep Learning/Machine Learning project.
-What this web application does is that, first it gets two gray scale faces(that were extracted by `Haar Cascade` face detection algorithm) from user.
-As soon as user clicks on the `Match` button, model recieves both faces, applies some image preprocessing actions on them and then passes these two images into the model itself.
-Take note that this specific siamese network recieves two images as inputs and then applies `Contrastive Loss` which we will discuss later on.
-In the next step, the model returns a number which is the `distance` between two faces.
-If the distance is greater or equal to a specific threshold (in this case the threshold is equal to `0.4`) then returns `Not Matched`; which means these two images **does not** belong to the same person.
-Otherwise it returns `Matched` which means these two faces belong to the same person.
+What this web application does is that first, it gets two grayscale faces (that were extracted by the `Haar Cascade` face detection algorithm) from the user.
+As soon as the user clicks on the `Match` button, the model receives both faces, applies some image preprocessing actions on them, and then passes these two images into the model itself.
+Take note that this specific Siamese network receives two images as inputs and then applies `Contrastive Loss`, which we will discuss later on.
+In the next step, the model returns a number, which is the `distance` between two faces.
+If the distance is greater or equal to a specific threshold (in this case, the threshold is equal to `0.4`), then returns `Not Matched`; which means these two images **do not** belong to the same person.
+Otherwise, it returns `Matched`, which means these two faces belong to the same person.

 ### ⚡Face Recognition vs Face Detection vs Face Validation
 ---
-Before we start off and dig into this project, first we have to comprehend some terminologies and their differences in the face field.
+Before we start and dig into this project, first, we have to comprehend some terminologies and their differences in the face field.

-First of all it has to be mentioned that face detection and face recognition are completely two different terminologies.
+First of all, it has to be mentioned that face detection and face recognition are completely two different terminologies.
 With face detection, as its name suggests, we can detect and localize available face(s) in an image.
-Face detection algorithm tells you that where is the face exactly in the image.
-But on the other hand, a face recognition algorithm is a different algorithm. face recognizer gets the ROI of the image where the face is exactly located in that specific region and performs some actions on the ROI and then identifies the person that this face belongs to.
-We have various methods to detect and extract face(s) in the image, some of them are `Haar Cascades` , OpenCV's deep learning based face detector , `HOG + Linear SVM` and etc.
+The face detection algorithm tells you where is the face exactly in the image.
+On the other hand, a face recognition algorithm is a different algorithm.
+Face recognizer gets the ROI of the image where the face is exactly located in that specific region, and performs some actions on the ROI, and then identifies the person that this face belongs to.
+We have various methods to detect and extract face(s) in the image, some of them are `Haar Cascades`, OpenCV's deep learning-based face detector, `HOG + Linear SVM` etc.

 The next terminology is `Face Verification` which is completely different from previous terminologies.
-In face verification we select a face and then we compare it to one or more other faces.
-By doing this, we recieve two possible outputs from model, `same` or `different`.
-But in face recognition the output is the name or ground truth of the recognized face.
+In face verification, we select a face and then compare it to one or more other faces.
+By doing this, we receive two possible outputs from the model, `same` or `different`.
+But in face recognition, the output is the name or ground truth of the recognized face.

 ### 📐Siamese Networks
 ---
-Siamese Networks are a type of neural network architectures that consists of two or more convolutional neural networks(CNNs) that work in parallel.
+Siamese Networks are a type of neural network architecture that consists of two or more convolutional neural networks (CNNs) that work in parallel.
 We call these CNNs subnetworks.
 All of the subnetworks are identical.
-In addition to this, these subnetworkshave the same parameters, architecture and weights.
-Any parameter updates are **mirrored** across both subnetworks; meaning that if the weights of one of the subnetworks is updated then the weights of all of the other networks will be updated as well.
+In addition to this, these subnetworks have the same parameters, architecture, and weights.
+Any parameter updates are **mirrored** across both subnetworks.
+This means that if the weights of one of the subnetworks are updated, then the weights of all of the other networks will be updated as well.

 As mentioned, each subnetwork consists of a CNN network.
-Each CNN network recieves a gray scale face image with a shape of `(62, 47, 1)` with a batch size of 4.
-Then the input process into these `Conv2D => BN => ReLU => Pooling` sequence and then it is converterd into a `48-d` vector by a `GlobalMaxPooling` layer.
-After this process, these networks return the vectore in order to model be able to calculate the `euclidean distance` between vectors and do the further processings.
+Each CNN network receives a grayscale face image with a shape of `(62, 47, 1)` with a batch size of 4.
+Then the input process into these `Conv2D => BN => ReLU => Pooling` sequence, and then it is converted into a `48-d` vector by a `GlobalMaxPooling` layer.
+After this process, these networks return the vector to be able to calculate the `Euclidean distance` between vectors and do further processing.

 For the loss function, `Contrastive Loss` is used.
-The reason is that in many ways this loss function outperforms and has more accurate results than `Binary Cross-Entropy`.
-The contrasive loss function is calculated by the formula down below:
+The reason is that in many ways, this loss function outperforms and has more accurate results than `Binary Cross-Entropy`.
+The contrastive loss function is calculated by the formula below:

 <p align="center">
   <img width="400" height="100" src="demo/contrastive_loss.png">